Hovhannes Hambardzumyan

-Hovhannes Hambardzumyan (Հովհաննես Համբարձումյան; born 4 October 1990) is an Armenian professional footballer who plays as a right back for Cypriot club Anorthosis and the Armenia national football team.
+Hovhannes Hambardzumyan (Հովհաննես Համբարձումյան; born 4 October 1990) is an Armenian professional footballer who plays as a right-back. for Noah and the Armenia national team.

 Club career

 Hambardzumyan was a student of the football school Banants Yerevan, becoming one of the children of the club.
 Initially he played in the first division for Banants-2.
 In the 2008 season, he had one match for Banants in the Armenian Premier League.
-His debut took place on 23 August in a game against the guest Ararat Yerevan and ended with the defeat of Banants - 0:1.
+His debut took place on 23 August in a game against the guest Ararat Yerevan and ended with a 1–0 defeat of Banants.
 Hambardzumyan came in on the 84th minute of the match, replacing Seven Muradyan.
 As of next season, Hambardzumyan was regularly exposed to the participation for matches like the Armenian Premier League and the Armenian Cup.
 Banants became the finalists of the Armenian Cup for three seasons in 2008, 2009 and 2010.
 In the 2010 season, by participating in three events held under the regulation of the Football Federation of Armenia, Banants came in second in the Premier League, Cup and Armenian Supercup.

-On 18 June 2014, Hambardzumyan signed a 2-year contract with Macedonian side FK Vardar.
-At the end of the 2014/2015 season, Hambardzumyan was voted player of the year in Macedonia.
+On 18 June 2014, Hambardzumyan signed a two-year contract with Macedonian side FK Vardar.
+At the end of the 2014–15 season, Hambardzumyan was voted player of the year in Macedonia.
 In July 2015, Hambardzumyan started both UEFA Champions League qualification matches against APOEL FC.

+In August 2023, he returned to his homeland, signing a contract with Noah.